ploomber/doc/doc/user-guide/github.md

 For details on configuring a GitHub secret please refer: https://docs.cloud.ploomber.io/en/latest/user-guide/github.html
 ```

-In order to trigger an action for deploying the project using GitHub actions you need to add, commit and push this file along with the `ploomber-cloud.json`.
+To trigger an action for deploying the project using GitHub actions you need to add, commit and push this file along with the `ploomber-cloud.json`.

 Once done, you can monitor progress as discussed [above](monitor).

-In case the [workflow template](https://github.com/edublancas/cloud-template/blob/main/.github/workflows/ploomber-cloud.yaml) has been updated, running `ploomber-cloud github` will prompt user to confirm updating the file:
+In case the [workflow template](https://github.com/edublancas/cloud-template/blob/main/.github/workflows/ploomber-cloud.yaml) has been updated, running `ploomber-cloud github` will prompt the user to confirm updating the file:

 ```bash
 Please confirm that you want to update the GitHub workflow file [y/N]: